AliceEHZz/COMM-DOC-md-user-doc/docs/DQL.md

 SELECT * FROM employee;
 ```

-You should get back all 4 employee rows and all 5 columns (EMP_ID, FIRST_NAME, LAST_NAME, SALARY, BONUS).
+✔️You should get back all 4 employee rows and all 5 columns (EMP_ID, FIRST_NAME, LAST_NAME, SALARY, BONUS).

 ![Image title](./images/select_all.png)